SSSD/sssd/contrib/ci/README.md

 "rigorous" (-e/-m/-r), with the essential set selected by default.

 Essential tests include building everything and running the built-in test suite under Valgrind, completing in under 5 minutes.
-Valgrind failures are ignored for now.

 Moderate tests include essential tests, plus a distcheck target build and mock package builds for Fedora and RHEL on Red Hat distros.
 They complete in about